jieggii/podcastie/README.md

 > [!WARNING]
 > Work in progress, estimating release in July - August 2024.

-🐣 Stay updated with your favorite podcasts by following them using this cute Telegram bot!
+Stay updated with your favorite podcasts by following them using this Telegram bot!
 ```
 I'm Podcastie Bot and I'm here to help you stay updated with your favorite podcasts! 🎧